COMPSCI331-2021/lab-git/README.md

 Lab - Git
 ======================

 This lab explores the use of git (and GitHub) by a team.
 It assumes you are already familiar with the basics of git.
+Make sure to look at the details of assessment at the end of this file.

 Issues arise when multiple people use the same git repository.
 The exercises in the lab explore some of them.
 It assumes you are working in a team of 3, consisting of team members Dev1, Dev2, and Dev 3.

 ## Exercise 1 - Basic Git

-For this exercise the three team members will individually make changes fix faults in their own copy of the repository.
+For this exercise the three team members will individually complete the tasks below to fix faults in their own copy of the repository.
 The issue is then how to combine all of the changes into a single version on the remote repository.

+***Task 1: Increment Fix***
+Fix the faulty in Counter increment().
+All code changes and relevant commits must be performed on the master branch.

+***Task 2: Decrement Fix***
+Fix the faulty in Counter decrement().
+All code changes and relevant commits must be performed on the master branch.

+***Task 3: Reset Fix***
+Fix the faulty in Counter reset().
+All code changes and relevant commits must be performed on the master branch.

 Each team member makes the change, commits it to their local repository (of course making meaningful comment messages!) and then attempt to push the